BlakeZajac/blakezajac.com/README.md

 Personal website built with Next.js and Sanity CMS.
 Designed and developed by Blake Zajac.

+Sanity CMS probably won't be done for a while, or never, who knows.

 ## Requirements

 - Node.js v18.17.0 or later